zextras/tech-doc/source/common/carbonio/installation.rst

 ===============================

 Additional modules can be installed on |product| to extend its functionalities.
+Besides a basic |product| installation, there is no additional requirement.
+Modules can be installed on the same installation, although within a :ref:`Multiserver installation
+<multiserver-installation>` they can be installed on dedicated nodes.

 In the remainder of this section we show how to install each of these modules.

 .. _files_install: